-Training College to organise a fun-fair and prepare the props for drama performances, in order to raise funds to establish a primary school.
-A number of archival records and historical photos are available from the Hong Kong Museum of Education at The Education University of Hong Kong.
+Being successively the home of the Northcote Training College, Social Value the CUHK's United College, and at present BRGPS, the campus is fondly remembered by the students, alumni and staff members of the respective educational institutions.
+In the late 1950s, the campus was also a venue for the students and alumni of the Northcote Training College to organise a fun-fair and prepare the props for drama performances, in order to raise funds to establish a primary school.18 A number of archival records and historical photos are available from the Hong Kong Museum of Education at The Education University of Hong Kong.
 Besides, Open Day of BRGPS is annually organised around November.
 Between 1869 and 1926, the site was also home to the Diocesan Boys' School and Dr Sun Yat-sen studied there in 1883, which is why it is on the Central and Western Heritage Trail (中西區文物徑) and the Sun Yat-sen Historical Trail (中山史蹟徑).
 On the other hand, the historic building's aesthetic appeal and importance as a prominent example of Streamline Moderne architecture have long attracted media attention, academic research and publication.